Royal-lobster/Appletrun/README.md

 ## 👉 Issues

-If you found any bugs or issue post here https://github.com/Royal-lobster/appletrun-python/issues
+If you find any bugs ? or have an issue ? post here https://github.com/Royal-lobster/appletrun-python/issues